Tony Anthony (evangelist): Investigation

 Concerns began to be expressed about Anthony's claims to have been a Kung Fu champion and violent enforcer.
 Christian journalist Gavin Drake writes:

 Questions were asked about the authenticity of Taming the Tiger ever since it was first published in 2004.
 Critics were quick to point out that it reads like a work of fiction...

-Users of a martial arts website also began to doubt Anthony's story, starting in 2007.

 Mike Hancock is credited with initiating the events that finally exposed Anthony.
 Hancock was appointed as a director of Avanti Ministries in December 2010, but received evasive answers when he asked for proof of Anthony's claims.
 Having failed to convince the other directors of the need to verify Anthony's story, he resigned in January 2012.
 Hancock then joined with another former director of Avanti Ministries, Geoff Elliott, who had similar concerns, Anglican church leader Carl Chambers, and prison chaplain David Buick, and together they sought to uncover the truth about Anthony.
 Chambers created a website documenting his research into Anthony's claims.
 Additional members of the group were Tony Pancaldi, Aaron Peterson and Jon Mason.
 Collectively, they became known as the Research Group.

 In October 2012, the Research Group presented a detailed complaint to the Evangelical Alliance, an umbrella organisation of which Avanti Ministries was a member.
 Following discussions with the Alliance, Avanti Ministries agreed to set up an independent investigation conducted by a panel comprising three senior members of the Evangelical Alliance council.
 A joint press release issued by Avanti Ministries and the Evangelical Alliance on 12 July 2013 advised:

 The panel produced its report on 26 June 2013 and concluded, based on the evidence submitted to it, that large sections of the book Taming the Tiger, and associated materials, which claim to tell the true story of Tony Anthony’s life, do not do so.

 Avanti Ministries have refused to release the panel's report, citing confidentiality, but Gavin Drake has indicated that the Research Group challenged virtually all of Anthony's claims regarding his life prior to becoming a Christian.
 A comment by Steve Clifford, General Director of the Evangelical Alliance, confirmed that the information available online comprises most of the issues raised in the original complaint.

-Specific aspects of Anthony's story that have been disputed include his birth in the early 1960s to an Italian father, his childhood in China, his training in Kung Fu and winning three world championships, and his role as a bodyguard and enforcer for international gangsters and diplomats.
+Specific aspects of Anthony's story that have been determined to be inaccurate include his birth in the early 1960s to an Italian father, his childhood in China, his training in Kung Fu and winning three world championships, and his role as a bodyguard and enforcer for international gangsters and diplomats.
 Drake indicated that Anthony confirmed that his real name is Andonis Andreou Athanasiou and he was born on 30 July 1971, which would make him too young to have participated in the events described in his book.